-Feline tumors are a masses caused by abnormal cell growth.
-Tumors can be benign (non-cancerous) or malignant (cancerous).
-Tumors can occur in all parts of the body.
+Feline tumors are masses caused by abnormal cell growth.
+Tumors can be benign (non-cancerous) or malignant (cancerous) and can appear in all parts of the body.
 Sometimes they are in places where they can be felt from the outside, most often when you are petting or grooming your cat.
 Other times, they are inside the body, and you will not be able to notice the tumor itself.
 You will have to rely on other symptoms to know that something is wrong that needs to be addressed.

 Types of Feline Tumors: